xaya/xaya_tutorials/xaya-cli.md

 ## Dealing with Wallets

-When working with real wallets, such as the Electron game wallet, we must specify which wallet to use with the `-rpcwallet=<walletname>` flag.
+When working with real wallets, such as the Electron game wallet, we must specify which wallet to use with the `-rpcwallet=&lt;walletname&gt;` flag.
 The following command gets the balance from the game wallet and vault wallet, respectively.

 	xaya-cli -rpcwallet=game.dat getbalance
 	xaya-cli -rpcwallet=vault.dat getbalance